Genocs/genocs-library-docs/content/en/dotnet-templates/tutorials/database-migrations/index.md

 That's almost it.
 Once the process is completed you would be able see new Migration cs files that represent your new additions / modifications at the table level added to the respective Migrator project.

 You do not have to do anything extra to apply the migrations to your database.
 The application does it for you during the startup.
-Cheers!